SumikaNya

 Preface#

-The previous blog used Typecho, and in 2024 I stumbled upon Mix-Space, a front-end and back-end separated personal space, which I really liked, so I migrated the blog.
+Previously, I used Typecho for my blog, and in 2024, I stumbled upon Mix-Space, a personal space with a decoupled front and back end, which I really loved.
+Therefore, I migrated my blog.
 It has now been successfully deployed, and I hope it can help others who want to deploy as well. || It's also a reminder for myself qwq ||

-This article tutorial is: the back end is deployed using Docker, while the front end uses Github Action to build Shiro and then push it to the server (of course, you can also choose the more convenient Docker, but the closed-source version is not provided).
+This article's tutorial is: the back end is deployed using Docker, while the front end uses Github Action to build Shiro and then push it to the server (of course, you can also choose the more convenient Docker, but the closed-source version is not provided).

 Mix Space - An Alternative Personal Space - Mix Space Documentation